UmairMalik309/cfwheels/guides/working-with-cfwheels/testing-your-application.md

 })
 ```

-When you wan to test if an exception will be thrown, you can use the `try{}catch{}` to test for it.
+When you want to test if an exception will be thrown, you can use the `try{}catch{}` to test for it.
 An example of raising the `Wheels.TableNotFound` error when you specify an invalid model name:

 ```java
 it("Table not found", () => {